-The Difference Between Nominal Tons & Actual Tonnage
+The Difference Between Nominal Tons and Actual Tonnage

 One of the biggest misnomers is that a ton of cooling is simply a ton of cooling — no matter what the operating conditions.
 In theory, yes, this is true.
 But in real-world conditions, a customer’s view of a ton of refrigeration process cooling is much different.

-The actual tonnage for a (nominal) “10-ton” chiller can vary from four tons up to 12 tons based on those pesky design conditions.
+The actual tonnage for a (nominal) “10-ton” chiller can vary from four tons to 12 tons, depending on the design conditions.

 how to calculate heat loads for a chiller

-You see “nominal tons” are typically calculated at ARI conditions, which are 44°F leaving water temperature, 54°F entering water temperature, and 95°F ambient temperature.
+Nominal tons are typically calculated at ARI conditions, which are 44°F leaving water temperature, 54°F entering water temperature and 95°F ambient temperature.

-Both the glycol and the lower fluid temperature cause the chiller to be less efficient and the output must be derated.
+Both the glycol and the lower fluid temperature make the chiller less efficient, and the output must be derated.

 The Difference Between Compressor HP and Tonnage Output

-Another common error is referring to the chiller’s compressor HP as being equivalent to the tonnage output.
+Another common error is referring to the chiller’s compressor horsepower (HP) as being equivalent to the tonnage output.
 So in other words, a 10HP chiller equals 10 tons of capacity.
 (Some manufacturers base their unit size/model on the compressor HP).

 [Hopefully, at this point, you aren’t feeling like this guy.]